At a Glance

-Erythropoietin (EPO) is a hormone produced primarily by the kidneys.
-It plays a key role in the production of red blood cells (RBCs), which carry oxygen from the lungs to the rest of the body.
+Erythropoietin (EPO) is a hormone produced primarily by the kidneys, with small amounts made by the liver.
+EPO plays a key role in the production of red blood cells (RBCs), which carry oxygen from the lungs to the rest of the body.
 This test measures the amount of erythropoietin in the blood.

-However, if a person's kidneys are damaged and do not produce sufficient erythropoietin, then too few RBCs are produced and the person typically becomes anemic.
-Similarly, if a person's bone marrow is unable to respond to the stimulation from EPO, then the person may become anemic.
+However, if your kidneys are damaged and do not produce enough erythropoietin, then too few RBCs are produced and you can becomes anemic.
+Similarly, if your bone marrow is unable to respond to the stimulation from EPO, then you may become anemic.
 This can occur with some bone marrow disorders or with chronic diseases, such as rheumatoid arthritis.
 (Read Anemia of Chronic Diseases to learn more.)

-Individuals who have conditions that affect the amount of oxygen they breathe in, such as lung diseases, may produce more EPO to try to compensate for the low oxygen level.
+If you have a condition that affects the amount of oxygen you breathe in, such as a lung disease, you may produce more EPO to try to compensate for the low oxygen level.
 People who live at high altitudes may also have higher levels of EPO and so do chronic tobacco smokers.

-If too much erythropoietin is produced, as occurs with some benign or malignant kidney tumors and with a variety of other cancers, too many RBCs may be produced (polycythemia or erythrocytosis).
+If you produce too much erythropoietin, which can happen with some benign or malignant kidney tumors and with a variety of other cancers, you may produce too many RBCs (polycythemia or erythrocytosis).
 This can lead to an increase in the blood’s thickness (viscosity) and sometimes to high blood pressure (hypertension), blood clots (thrombosis), heart attack, or stroke.
 Rarely, polycythemia is caused by a bone marrow disorder called polycythemia vera, not by increased erythropoietin.

-In people with chronic kidney disease, the test may be ordered to evaluate the kidneys’ continued ability to produce sufficient erythropoietin.
+If you have chronic kidney disease, an EPO test may be ordered to evaluate the kidneys’ continued ability to produce enough erythropoietin.
+Testing can help determine whether you should receive erythropoietin replacement therapy.
 If the erythropoietin level is low, erythropoietin replacement therapy may help increase red cell production in the bone marrow.

-Occasionally, an erythropoietin test may be ordered in follow up to CBC results that show an increased number of RBCs, to help determine whether the excess production of RBCs (polycythemia or erythrocytosis) is due to an overproduction of erythropoietin or some other cause (e.g., JAK2 mutation).
+Occasionally, an erythropoietin test may be ordered in follow up to CBC results that show an increased number of RBCs, to help diagnose the cause.
+Testing may help determine whether the excess production of RBCs (polycythemia or erythrocytosis) is due to an overproduction of erythropoietin or some other cause (e.g., JAK2 mutation, bone marrow disorder).

 When is it ordered?

-An erythropoietin (EPO) test may be ordered when a person has anemia that does not appear to be caused by iron deficiency, vitamin B12 or folate deficiency, decreased lifespan of red blood cells (RBCs; hemolysis), or by excessive bleeding.
+An erythropoietin (EPO) test may be ordered when you have anemia that does not appear to be caused by iron deficiency, vitamin B12 or folate deficiency, decreased lifespan of red blood cells (RBCs; hemolysis), or by excessive bleeding.
 It may be ordered when the RBC count, hemoglobin, and hematocrit are decreased and the reticulocyte count is inappropriately normal or decreased.

-If someone has chronic kidney disease, erythropoietin levels may be ordered when the healthcare practitioner suspects that kidney dysfunction could be associated with a decrease in erythropoietin production.
+If you have chronic kidney disease, erythropoietin levels may be ordered when your healthcare practitioner suspects that kidney dysfunction could be associated with a decrease in erythropoietin production.

-An EPO test may be ordered when a complete blood count reveals that a person has an increased number of RBCs and a high hematocrit and hemoglobin.
+An EPO test may be ordered when a complete blood count shows that you have an increased number of RBCs and a high hematocrit and hemoglobin.

 What does the test result mean?

-If a person is anemic and erythropoietin levels are low or normal, then the kidneys may not be producing an appropriate amount of the hormone.
+If you have anemia and erythropoietin levels are low or normal, then your kidneys may not be producing enough EPO.

-If a person has too many red blood cells (RBCs) and erythropoietin levels are increased, then it is likely that excess erythropoietin is being produced – either by the kidneys or by other tissues in the body.
+If you have too many red blood cells (RBCs) and erythropoietin levels are increased, then it is likely that excess erythropoietin is being produced – either by your kidneys or by other tissues in your body.
 This condition is called secondary polycythemia.

-If there is excess RBC production and erythropoietin levels are normal or low, then it is likely that the polycythemia has a cause that is independent of erythropoietin production.
+If you have too many RBCs and erythropoietin levels are normal or low, then it is likely that the polycythemia has a cause that is independent of erythropoietin production.
 This condition is called primary polycythemia.

-A synthetic form of erythropoietin (recombinant human erythropoietin or rh-EPO) has been developed to help increase RBC production in people with chronic kidney disease and other anemias related to bone marrow suppression and/or failure, such as that due to radiation or chemotherapy treatment for cancer.
-The drug treatment, which is given intravenously or by subcutaneous injection, is expensive and its stimulation of the bone marrow lasts only a few hours.
+A synthetic form of erythropoietin (recombinant human erythropoietin or rh-EPO) may be used as a treatment to help increase RBC production in people with chronic kidney disease and other anemias related to bone marrow suppression and/or failure, such as that due to radiation or chemotherapy treatment for cancer.
+The drug treatment, which is given through a vein (intravenously) or under the skin (subcutaneous injection), is expensive and its stimulation of the bone marrow lasts only a few hours.
 The synthetic hormone’s use has been promising, helping to decrease the need for blood transfusions and improving the quality life for many affected people.

-Can adequate erythropoietin production in the kidney be restored?
+Can adequate erythropoietin production by my kidneys be restored?

 Not directly.
-If an insufficiency is due to a temporary kidney condition, then it may resolve as the condition resolves.
-In many cases, however, the decreased erythropoietin production is due to chronic kidney disease and will not get better over time.
-When there is a known insufficiency, the healthcare practitioner will work with the person to address and minimize the effects of the resulting anemia and may treat the person with synthetic erythropoietin (i.e., erythropoietin replacement therapy).
+If your low EPO is due to a temporary kidney condition, then it may resolve as the kidney condition resolves.
+In many cases, however, low EPO is due to chronic kidney disease and will not get better over time.
+Your healthcare practitioner will work with you to address and minimize the effects of the resulting anemia and may treat you with synthetic erythropoietin (i.e., erythropoietin replacement therapy).